Reasons for Uncertified Results in Duolingo English Test (DET)

 Failed room or ear scan.

-- Either scan rushed or incomplete equals a session rejected.
+- A rushed or incomplete scan gets your session rejected

 Test-day room checklist